Skip to Content

 Heading for a weekend in Rye, East Sussex?
-This quintessential English town, is one of the best preserved medieval towns in England, and is packed with prettiness, quirk and general gorgeousness.
+This quintessential English town, is one of the best- preserved medieval towns in England, and is packed with prettiness, quirk and general gorgeousness.

 Why visit Rye, East Sussex

-Rye in East Sussex (not Kent), is one of those pretty little market towns that time seems to have passed by.
-Ensconced between the green rolling hills of the South Downs and the English Channel, Rye has a rich history, tales of smuggling and a raft of independent shops and galleries.
-There are also some excellent vineyards nearby, ripe for visiting.
+Rye in East Sussex (not Kent as many people seem to think) is one of those pretty little market towns that time seems to have passed by.
+Nestled between the green rolling hills of the South Downs and the English Channel, the hilltop town of Rye lies about 10 miles from the Sussex seaside town of Hastings on the south coast of the United Kingdom.

-Rye is one of my favourite Sussex towns and just a short drive from home and it’s where we frequently take our house guests.
-These are some of my favourite things to do in Rye, I hope you enjoy discovering them too.
+These are some of my favourite things to do in Rye; I hope you enjoy discovering them too.

 Looking for places to stay in Rye?
 Check rates and availability